bomonike/bomonike.github.io/kanban.md

 ## Trello.com

 I and my team uses Trello.com's free website to use Kanban.

 Trello was purchased by Atlanssian, which also makes Jira, a licensed product also used to manage Kanban.
 See my https://wilsonmar.github.io/jira

+Kanban is not suited for a very creative endeavor.

-Each team has its own Kanban board containing multiple stacks in columns.
+PROTIP: Each Kanban board is best for <strong>processing well-known tasks like in a factory</strong>.
+Thus, each Kanban board tyically organizes people with the <strong>same skillset</strong>.

+   Kanban is particularly useful for those with multi-disciplinary skills.
+Workers can pick to work any task from the <strong>top</strong> of the Current ToDo list any task they have been cleared to do (front-end UI, database, utilities, etc.).

+Time is being wasted when team members skip tasks only others can handle.
+With such boards, it's crucial to designate the specific member who can handle each task.

+## Kanban board

 The flow of columns from left to right represents common names for the flow of work from ideation to completion.

 PROTIP: The methodology and rules here use the Kanban board to minimize live meetings, so is ideal for team members working in different time zones around the world.

+### Doing column

-1. The "Doing" column lists cards (tasks) the team currently "has on its plate".
+1. The "Doing" (or "In Progress") column lists cards (tasks) the team <strong>currently</strong> "has on its plate".

    A glance at that column answers "who is working on what now"?